 Dhuhr and Asr Salah in Arafat

-After midday, if you haven’t already done so in Mina, perform Ghusl (shower).
+After midday, if you haven’t already done so in Mina, perform Ghusl.

 You will then head towards Masjid al-Namirah, where you will combine the Dhuhr and Asr prayers in Qasr mode i.e. shortening them.
-This is the location that Rasulullah ﷺ delivered his sermon during his final Hajj.
+This is the location where the Prophet ﷺ delivered his sermon during his final Hajj.

-According to one opinion from the Hanafi Madhhab (school of thought) and Imam Abu Hanifa رحمة الله عليه in particular, Dhuhr and Asr can only be combined in Masjid al-Namirah behind the Imam.
-They cannot be combined in the tents, so must be performed in their respective times in the tents if you cannot pray inside the Masjid.
+According to the Hanafi Madhhab, Dhuhr and Asr can only be combined in Masjid al-Namirah behind the Imam.
+The two prayers cannot be combined in the tents, so must be performed during their respective times in the tents if the Masjid is inaccessible.
+The other three Sunni schools of thought state that it is permissible to combine the prayers in the tents.

 Before the Salah takes place in the mosque, there is a Khutbah (sermon).
 For those who manage to get a space in the Masjid, or are within hearing distance, listen to the Khutbah attentively.